Non-reductive automorphism groups, the Loewy filtration and K-stability

 \section{The Loewy filtration}

-In this section we define a canonical decreasing filtration of the co-ordinate ring of any polarised variety $(X,L)$ and prove some of its properties.
+In this section we define the Loewy filtration and prove Theorem \ref{intro_main}.
+The Loewy filtration is a canonical decreasing filtration of the co-ordinate ring of any polarised variety $(X,L)$.
 The construction uses the automorphism group $\Aut(X,L)$ of $(X,L)$; the filtration is non-trivial if and only if $\Aut(X,L)$ is non-reductive.
 This filtration satisfies the hypotheses of Definition \ref{decreasingfiltration}: it is homogeneous and point-wise left bounded by construction, multiplicative because of Lemma \ref{mult} and linearly right bounded by Lemma \ref{lin_bound}.
-We assume that $L$ is very ample and projectively normal; in particular $\Aut(X,L)$ is a closed sub-group of $GL (H^0(X,L^k))$.
+We assume that $L$ is very ample and projectively normal; in particular $\Aut(X,L)$ is a closed sub-group of $GL (H^0(X,L^k))$ for every $k$.